-Once part of the fiefdom of the viscounts of Turenne, Martel is an excellently preserved example of medieval architecture and is known as the 'Ville de Sept Tours' (town of seven towers).
-The Maison Fabri in the market square is where Henry Courtmantel, crowned King Henry III of England during his father Henry II Plantagenet's lifetime, died in 1183 after plundering the treasures of Rocamadour.
+Once part of the fiefdom of the viscounts of Turenne, Martel is an excellently preserved example of medieval architecture.
+The Maison Fabri in the market square is where Henry Courtmantel, crowned King Henry III of England during his father Henry II Plantagenet's lifetime, is said to have died in 1183 after plundering the treasures of Rocamadour.
 His brother, Richard the Lionheart, became next in line to the throne following Henry's death.

 Location: On the D840 south of Brive, 15 minutes drive south from the new airport of Brive-Vallée de la Dordogne.